 - It is in the best interest of any buyer to hire their own independent home inspector to determine all deficiencies before closing on the purchase of a property.

-St Paul Legislative Code Chapters relevant to the TISH Program:
+Saint Paul Legislative Code Relevant to the TISH Program

 Chapter 189. - Truth-in-Sale of Housing